 - Johor Bahru, Malaysia, and Portland, Oregon

-Innovation Research Grants and University Partnerships: USASCP partners with the National Science Foundation to support a range of technological and socio-economic innovations across sectors, including: renewable energy-generating bike lanes (Kuala Lumpur, Malaysia); assessing the socio-economic impacts of the digital/informal economy (Jakarta, Indonesia); biophysical and social data collection for decision-making in smart garden alleys (Makassar, Indonesia); and artificial intelligence for crowd and traffic analysis and congestion mitigation (Ho Chi Minh City, Vietnam).
+Research and Innovation: USASCP partners with the National Science Foundation (NSF) to provide research grants to U.S. and ASEAN university partnerships to support a range of technological and socio-economic innovations across urban sectors.
+NSF-led projects include renewable energy-generating bike lanes (Kuala Lumpur, Malaysia); assessing the socio-economic impacts of the digital/informal economy (Jakarta, Indonesia); biophysical and socio-economic data collection for decision-making in smart garden alleys (Makassar, Indonesia); and artificial intelligence for crowd and traffic analysis, congestion mitigation, and urban flooding (Ho Chi Minh City, Vietnam).

-Energy Systems Modelling and Cybersecurity: USASCP in collaboration with the Department of Energy’s Pacific Northwest National Labs plans to promote renewable energy integration within existing power grids and apply socio-economic modelling to understand demand for urban services.
+Energy Systems Modelling and Cybersecurity: USASCP, in collaboration with the Department of Energy’s Pacific Northwest National Labs, plans to promote renewable energy integration within existing power grids and apply socio-economic modelling to understand demand for urban services in Bangkok, Thailand and Kuala Lumpur, Malaysia.
 Human and system resources will be strengthened to mitigate cybersecurity risks to the energy grid.